k8ssandra/k8ssandra/docs/content/en/reference/crd/cass-operator-crds-latest/_index.md

-Optional: points to a secret object containing parameters used to connect to OpenStack.
+secretRef is optional: points to a secret object containing parameters used to connect to OpenStack.

 <table>
     <thead>